EcoJulia/Phylo.jl/README.md

 ## Project Status

-The package is tested against the current Julia `0.6` release, and `nightly` and `0.7-beta` on Linux, OS X, and Windows.
-Its dependencies are currently broken on nightly and 0.7-beta, so `Phylo` is too, but it will (hopefully!) all be up and running soon...
+The package is tested against the current Julia `0.6` release, `0.7` and `1.0` on Linux, OS X, and Windows. some dependencies are currently broken on 0.7 and 1.0, but `Phylo` works without them for now.
+Hopefully it will fully functional soon (currently missing an R interface)...

 ## Contributing and Questions